cisagov/Malcolm/sensor-iso/README.md

 Please review the notes for these additional rules.
 While not claiming an exception, they may be implemented or checked in a different way than outlined by the RHEL STIG as Hedgehog Linux is not built on RHEL or for other reasons.

+* TODO: auditbeat has been removed in favor of fluentbit, check what needs to be added here

 | # | ID  | Title | Note |
 | --- | --- | --- | --- |
 | 1 | [SV-86585r1](https://www.stigviewer.com/stig/red_hat_enterprise_linux_7/2017-07-08/finding/V-71961) | Systems with a Basic Input/Output System (BIOS) must require authentication upon booting into single-user and maintenance modes. | Although the [compliance check script](https://github.com/hardenedlinux/STIG-4-Debian) does not detect it, booting into recovery mode *does* in fact require the root password. |